Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 System Selection: The First Price Pivot

-Your quote hinges on one fundamental choice.
-Water or Electric?
+Your quote hinges on one basic choice: water or electric?

 Infographic comparing electric and wet underfloor heating systems, showing electric costs £50-85 per square metre with higher running costs, versus wet systems at £90-185 per square metre with lower running costs